7vma/WeThrift-frontend/README.md

 # Resell ecommerce site

 ## Description:
 An e-commerce site focused on buying and reselling a variety of items, from clothing to miscellaneous items.
-Users set their price, can respond to reviews by responding openly within the post.
+Users set their price.
 This online community can vary from day-to-day thrift haulers, to individuals who simply want to resell their unwanted belongings.
-Come explore the goodies hiding in ones closet with WeThrift.
+Come explore the goodies hiding in ones closet with Thrifts.

 ## Wireframe: